Brian-Pho/CR4-DL/content/posts/textbooks/an-introduction-to-information-theory/index.md

 - *Sampling theorem*: a continuous signal can be represented completely by, and reconstructed perfectly from, a set of measurements/samples of its amplitude, which are made at equally spaced times.
 The interval between such samples must be equal to or less than one-half of the period of the highest frequency present in the signal.
 ![Figure 4.1](figure4-1.png)
 - E.g. If a voice signal used frequencies from 0 to 4,000 Hz, then we must sample at minimum 8,000 Hz to not lose any information.
-- If the frequency range of a signal is f cycles per second, then we must use at least 2f samples per second in order to describe the signal perfectly.
+- If the frequency range of a signal is f cycles per second, then we must use at least 2f samples per second to describe the signal perfectly.
 - Thus, the sampling theorem lets us convert between continuous and discrete representations of a signal.
 - The representation by 0 or 1 is convenient and important because it can be used to relate patterns of pulses to numbers expressed in binary.
 - English text is just one sort of message that we might want to transmit.
 Other messages might be speech, pictures, or changes in stimulus intensity.